Our Christian Mingle Review Bottom Line:

 - TAKEAWAY: eHarmony is still our favorite, but Christian Mingle is a contender because of the large number of members.

 We’re committed to being a comprehensive resource for finding the best Christian dating sites, but sometimes we have a difficult time finding the words to describe our feelings about a particular dating website.
 That’s kinda how we felt writing our Christian Mingle review.
-The truth is: we don’t love it, and we don’t hate it.
+The truth is: We don’t love it, and we don’t hate it.
 It’s just…okay.
 It doesn’t trump eHarmony, in our opinion.
-(Read our eHarmony review here or read our most popular article: How to Get an eHarmony Free Trial.)
+(Read our eHarmony review here or our most popular article: How to Get an eHarmony Free Trial.)

 When we ranked Christian Mingle on our dating chart, we had to give it 4 stars because when we looked at the data and how it compares in important categories next to other sites, well, it stacks up rather nicely.
 But that’s clinical data.
 We can’t factor our emotions into clinical data.
 And it’s our feelings about Christian Mingle that leave us a little underwhelmed.

 Maybe it’s the prayer wall, the chat room, and the Bible studies that creep us out a bit.
 Something feels

 desperate wrong about combining strangers, dating, chat rooms, and Jesus all in one.